Argonne National Laboratory has a second location on the South Side of Chicago within the Hyde Park community.

 Work in Chicago is delivering on four of Argonne’s strategic goals:

 - Community – To extend benefits from Argonne’s capabilities and resources to disadvantaged communities

-- To advance science and technology through expanded collaborations
+- Science – To advance science and technology through expanded collaborations

-To build the workforce of the future to maintain U.S. competitiveness
+- Education – To build the workforce of the future to maintain U.S. competitiveness

-Argonne’s efforts in Chicago are also focused on working with local schools and communities to increase student diversity in science, technology, engineering, and math (STEM) education opportunities and careers.
+Argonne’s efforts in Chicago are focused on working with local officials, advocates and community members on increasing student diversity in science, technology, engineering, and math (STEM) education opportunities and careers.
 Before the pandemic, Argonne hosted several student-focused education and workforce development workshops at the Hyde Park location.
 More activities are being planned to take place there in the future, when in-person activities can be conducted safely.

 Argonne is committed to making its resources, science, technology, and talent more accessible while collaborating with stakeholders to tackle the most complex problems and drive U.S. prosperity and security for the region and nation.
 Learn more about Argonne’s history, and get the latest news from our lab.
 Also, see how Argonne celebrated its 75th anniversary in 2021.